Murder of Pamela Werner: Interviews and leads

-Although Han would not confirm any reports about the extent to which Pamela's body had been mutilated in his first press conference about the investigation, or Dennis's participation, he admitted that the police had no solid leads at that point, two days afterward.
+Although Han would not confirm any reports about the extent to which Pamela's body had been mutilated in his first press conference about the investigation, or Dennis's participation, he admitted that the police had no solid leads at that point, two days afterwards.
 Speculation filled the gap in reporting.
 The Fox Tower was long believed to be haunted by evil spirits, and there were some theories that settled on that explanation for the killing.

 Some expatriates suggested Werner himself might have killed his daughter in a fit of rage.
 While his fits of temper were well known, and indeed had adversely affected his diplomatic career, Dennis ultimately believed he was innocent.
-Helen Foster Snow, one of the Werners' neighbors, told the detective that it might have been possible that Kuomintang assassins had mistaken Pamela for her, since the two looked similar; she knew that Chiang's government had not been happy with the things she and her husband Edgar had said about them, especially in contrast with their sympathetic portrayal of the communists.
+Helen Foster Snow, one of the Werners' neighbours, told the detective that it might have been possible that Kuomintang assassins had mistaken Pamela for her, since the two looked similar; she knew that Chiang's government had not been happy with the things she and her husband Edgar had said about them, especially in contrast with their sympathetic portrayal of the communists.

-Dennis considered the assassination theory plausible due to the strong resemblance between Snow and Pamela—in the dark the two could easily have been confused.
+Dennis considered the assassination theory plausible due to the strong resemblance between Snow and Pamela—in the dark, the two could easily have been confused.
 But the political assassinations carried out by Dai Li's Blue Shirts Society and its more elite counterpart, the Military Statistics Bureau, were much tidier affairs.
 Their targets were usually shot once in the head and dumped somewhere, not extensively mutilated after death.

-Han ordered police to canvass the areas Pamela might have traveled through, particularly the area known as the Badlands just outside the Legation Quarter, a neighborhood of hutongs where the bars and brothels that served and employed many of the émigrés and refugees in the city were located.
-Since Pamela's body must have been moved, possibly with a vehicle, he ordered officers to find and check every registered automobile in the Peking area, even though those records had not been kept consistently.
+Han ordered police to canvass the areas Pamela might have travelled through, particularly the area known as the Badlands just outside the Legation Quarter, a neighbourhood of hutongs where the bars and brothels that served and employed many of the émigrés and refugees in the city were located.
+Since Pamela's body must have been moved, possibly with a vehicle, he ordered officers to find and check every registered automobile in the Beijing area, even though those records had not been kept consistently.
 A week after the crime, a Russian landlady in the Badlands told police about finding a bloodied dagger and cloth in the possession of a tenant of hers.